This isn’t just a cursor.

 Personalities clash, core doesn’t.

-Get a stronger core and the same personalities suddenly play in the same band instead of fighting over the set list.
+Get a stronger core and the same personalities suddenly play in the same band instead of fighting over the set list or longest solo.

 UNTYPED is the OS upgrade.